Basic bank accounts

 - Putting money into the account (making a lodgement)

 - Getting a regular statement that tells you what is in your account and what you have taken out

 - Using phone banking and internet banking (there may be phone call or data charges)

-Using your card while abroad may incur charges and you cannot get an overdraft or a cheque book with a standard bank account.
+You may be charged for using your card while abroad and you cannot get an overdraft or a cheque book with a basic bank account.